-Do not call remote services in your score calculation (except if you're bridging simpleScoreCalculator to a legacy system).
+Do not call remote services in your score calculation (except if you're bridging SimpleScoreCalculator to a legacy system).
 The network latency will kill your score calculation performance.
 Cache the results of those remote services if possible.

-If some parts of a constraint can be calculated once, when the solver starts, and never change during solving, then turn them into cached problem facts.
+If some parts of a constraint can be calculated once, when the Solver starts, and never change during solving, then turn them into cached problem facts.

 5.4.5.
-Unused constraint
+Pointless constraints

-If you know a certain constraint can never be broken, don't bother writing a score constraint for it.
+If you know a certain constraint can never be broken (or it is always broken), don't bother writing a score constraint for it.
 For example in n queens, the score calculation doesn't check if multiple queens occupy the same column, because a Queen's column never changes and every Solution starts with each Queen on a different column.